 Cookies on the Healthspan site

 Lockdown has been hard on us all and, while alcohol can be a comfort, it can also make things worse.
-Cutting down on the booze this January may help your physical and mental health, but you don't have to miss out on interesting, flavourful drinks in the process.
+Cutting down on the booze may help your physical and mental health, but you don't have to miss out on interesting, flavourful drinks in the process.

 To help, read our wine expert's pick of low-to-no alcohol drinks just for grown-ups.
 There are low-alcohol and non-alcoholic lagers and ales, white and red wines, sparkling white wine and rosé, and a selection of gin and spirits alternatives.